aptible/www/src/markdown/legal/billing.md

 Aptible prices and invoice amounts are denominated in United States dollars.

 #### Base Fee
 Your Aptible account has a base fee for each product you use.
-Some accounts, such as Aptible Deploy Development Accounts, have a base fee of $0.
+Some accounts, such as Aptible Development Accounts, have a base fee of $0.
 If you want to lock in bulk pricing, just ask us for a higher base fee and more included resources.

-You may use Aptible Deploy resources included in your base fee across any Aptible Deploy stack or environment.
+You may use Aptible resources included in your base fee across any Aptible stack or environment.

 Base fees are always paid in advance.